About the Office of Research & Development

 VA Research is unique because of its focus on health issues that affect Veterans.
 It is part of an integrated health care system with a state-of-the-art electronic health record and has come to be viewed as a model for superior bench-to-bedside research.

 The research process in VA starts with a tight focus on the everyday health needs and concerns of Veterans, and with consultation with national and regional VA clinical leaders.
 Solutions are identified and developed through careful, rigorous research in labs and clinics, and sometimes in the community.
 These solutions are then applied to patient care, or translated into new or improved programs, as rapidly as possible.
+Veterans themselves play an integral role in the VA research program.
+Thousands of VA patients volunteer each year to participate in VA research studies, both to address their own health challenges and to help their fellow Veterans, now and in the future.

 VA Research fosters dynamic collaborations with its university partners, other federal agencies, nonprofit organizations, and private industry—thus furthering the program's impact on the health of Veterans and the nation.